 Livable Neighborhood Streets: Working towards more livable streets in Redwood Village, Friendly Acres and the North Fair Oaks Communities

 Most of the high priority projects improve conditions for pedestrians, calm traffic, or make the streets more attractive.
-Example projects include intersection bulb-outs, rectangular rapid flashing beacons, new street lights, lane narrowing, high visibility crosswalks, and public art.
+Example projects include intersection bulb outs, new streets lights, lane narrowing, high visibility crosswalks, public art and updates LED Flashing pedestrian warning signs.

 Neighborhood Street Enhancement Program Implementation Plan